adinuca/backend-coding-challenge/README.md

 > 1. login with root user to mySql
 > 2. run /src/main/resources/db/createDatabase.sql
 > 3. run /src/main/resources/db/createUser.sql
+2. Build the fat jar
-2. mvn clean install
+> mvn clean install
+3. Run migrations
+> java -jar target/co.engage-1.0-SNAPSHOT.jar db migrate config.yaml
+4. Run application using config.yaml
-3. java -jar target/co.engage-1.0=SNAPSHOT.jar server config.yaml
+> java -jar target/co.engage-1.0=SNAPSHOT.jar server config.yaml

 ##### Notes:
 User is not defined anywhere, so all "users" will be able to add expanses and see all expanses.
+Rollback is not working.

 **User story 2:**